Code-Institute-Submissions/IFDMSP-A/README.md

 > * There are (25) Districts to canvass.
 Take the presented data on the "Districts View" with a pinch of salt.
 In the fog of war and politics, information can not always be assumed as reliable.
 View the population data to gain a better understanding of your residents and their whims.
 Each resident has specific characteristics and issues.
 There can be any volume of residents, from  a coupe of hundred in a district to a few thousand.
 However each resident has the following information about the,

+> Note: If  you wish to see what would happen with the same data iteratively, simply double tap the "Results screen" and re-run the process.
+The system will run its algorithm against the last data set used.
+It's destructive.
+This means it continually modifies that last data results, feeding it into its input.
+You cannot go back and make any changes to your political strategy, rather you simply watch the iteration

+However if you wish for a new game then of course you can press "Restart Game" button.

 ># Priorities

 * Use your pledge priorities carefully.